 Book a guest after dinner speaker tailored to your audience: other speakers just turn up and do their usual set, perhaps a standard speech with a few token adjustments.
 I have found this often ends in disappointment.
 What your audience likes and what the speaker delivers often don't coincide.
 The speaker may be too blue, to bitty, tell jokes without a theme or do political stream of consciousness material.
-Or the subject matter may just bore you.Although based in the North East of England, I am flexible to travel to your location, including the Midlands, North West and London.
-Many clients book me as their public speaker in London, through personal recommendation.
+Or the subject matter may just bore you.Although based in the North East of England, I am flexible to travel to your location UK-wide.
+Many clients book me as their public speaker through personal recommendation.

 I take a different approach: I gather intelligence about the audience (both before and on the day) and tailor what I do to them and their /the organisers needs.
 The sort of things I take into consideration are:

 - How long the speech has to be

 - Where the talk has to be on the rude- to-innocent spectrum

 - Whether there are specific topics that need to be covered or well-known characters that need to have their legs pulled

 - What sort of background the audience has (a medical professional meeting ? a ladies luncheon club? an academic conference?
 Etc.)

 I pride myself on looking at the job through your (the audience's/organisers) eyes